How to Negotiate Your Rent (5 rules + follow-along script)

 When you know what you want, not only can you communicate that crisply to your landlord, you can demonstrate WHY they should accept your terms.

-How To Negotiate Rent Rule #2: Offer something in return
+Rule #2: Offer Something in Return

 Of course, you can’t just say, “I want to take $200 per month off my rent!”
 You have to be ready to offer something in return.